-We have unending options at our fingertips to make more sustainable fashion choices.
-Yet we keep trying to convince ourselves that these alternatives are far too expensive and just unattainable.
+We have unending options at our fingertips to make more responsible fashion choices, yet we keep trying to convince ourselves that these alternatives are far too expensive, ugly or beige and boring.

 Sustainable fashion is a beautiful thing that comes in all shapes and sizes.
-There is something for everybody, every style, and every pocket.
+There is something for every body, every aesthetic, and every pocket.

 1. Buy from sustainable brands